bluekvirus/Stage.js/implementation/HOWTO.md

 * Put lists into the container.
 * Figure out the view to show within each list item.

 You can always nest another layer of container-list-item into an item of parent layer to form even more complex views.
-Make sure you use the `Application.create(options)` API when defining the list item views.
+Make sure you use the `Application.view(options)` API when defining the list item views.

-**Important**: *Do NOT* use `Application.create('Regional', options)` unless it is the outer most view for a region.
+**Important**: *Do NOT* use `Application.regional()` unless it is the outer most view for a region.
+Use `Application.view()` if defining Widgets/Editors.

 ###i18n/l10n